zacanger/junk/docs/features.md

 emulation capabilities.
 To get a list with supported control sequences take a look at [Alacritty's escape sequence support](./escape_support.md).

-### Motion

-The cursor motions are setup by default to mimic vi, however they are fully configurable.
-If you don't like vi's bindings, take a look at the [configuration file] to change the various movements.

 ### Selection

 One useful feature of vi mode is the ability to make selections and copy text to